RohanKolappa/OAuth2-Google-Login/README.md

 - User is redirected to Google Login page and user receives permissions request
 - Once permissions are granted and user is authorized, the authorization server sends an authorization code to the application
 - The application then "trades" the authorization code in exchange for an access token and id token from the authorization server.
 This is done by the application using a token request to the token endpoint, whereby the token endpoint promptly sends back the access token and id token
 - The id token caches user profile info and provides it to the client.
-The client consumes this id token and obtains user info from it in order to personalize user experience.
+The client consumes this id token and obtains user info from it in order to personalize user experience; id tokens follow the JSON web tokens (JWT) format, which is why I use claims in my code about the id token itself
+	- The claims about the authenticated user are usually pre-defined by OIDC, but in my case I created custom claims
 - The access token is used to retrieve the relevant information determined by the scopes from the resource server (Google API Server), which was the initial goal set out by the user